Doctor of Philosophy in Classical Archaeology

 - Proseminar: Taken in the first year.
 Pass/Fail.

-- Languages and Literatures: three half-courses at or above the 100 level, of which at least one shall be in the "major language" and another in the "minor language," and one of which shall be a seminar.
+- Languages and Literatures: three courses at or above the 100 level, of which at least one shall be in the "major language" and another in the "minor language," and one of which shall be a graduate seminar.

-- Ancient History: three half-courses, of which at least one shall be in Greek and another in Roman history.
-One of the three shall be a seminar.
+- Ancient History: three courses, of which at least one shall be in Greek and another in Roman history.
+One of the three shall be a graduate seminar.

 Modern Languages.
-As for the PhD in Classical Philology: The demonstration of a reading knowledge of French or Italian and of German, to be tested by the Department (with the aid of dictionaries).
+The demonstration of a reading knowledge of French or Italian and of German, to be tested by the department (with the aid of dictionaries).
 This requirement must be fulfilled before the Special Examinations are taken.
-Tests are normally administered in September, February, and April.
+Tests are normally administered in October and April.